rocker-org/rocker/doc/RockerIntro.md

 going forward.

 <!--
 DE: If you have a URL to add above ...
--->
+URL for what?
+I think you mean https://github.com/ropensci/docker -->